yangzhangpsy/PsyCalibrator/README.md

 Note: On 64-bit Windows 8 or 10, you might not be able to install the driver because of the “driver signature enforcement” feature, as detailed in this link: https://www.howtogeek.com/167723/how-to-disable-driver-signature-verification-on-64-bit-windows-8.1-so-that-you-can-install-unsigned-drivers/

-To resolve this issue, you can run the program provided in the package called “**enableTestModeWin10.cmd**” (right-click, choose “Run as administrator”) and then restart the computer.
+To resolve this issue, you can run the program provided in the package called “**_enableTestModeWin10.cmd_**” (right-click, choose “Run as administrator”) and then restart the computer.
 Follow Steps 2.1 to 2.4 above.
-After completing the installation of the Spyder driver as detailed above, you can then re-enable the “driver signature enforcement” feature by running the program called “**<font color=Blue>disableTestModeWin10.cmd</font>**” (right click, choose “Run as administrator”) and then restart the computer.
+After completing the installation of the Spyder driver as detailed above, you can then re-enable the “driver signature enforcement” feature by running the program called “**_disableTestModeWin10.cmd_**” (right click, choose “Run as administrator”) and then restart the computer.

  ![image](https://raw.githubusercontent.com/yangzhangpsy/PsyCalibrator/main/PsyCalibrator/figs/f7.png)

 **Figure 6.
 Driver installation in progress.**

 2.5.
 After the installation is complete, you will see a display showing "Windows has successfully updated your drivers" (Figure 7).
-If you go to the "Device Manager" setting, you will see that the driver has been installed, as shown in Figure 1.
+If you go to the "**Device Manager**" setting, you will see that the driver has been installed, as shown in Figure 1.

  ![image](https://raw.githubusercontent.com/yangzhangpsy/PsyCalibrator/main/PsyCalibrator/figs/f8.png)